The Individuals with Disabilities Education Act (IDEA) requires states to monitor for significant disproportionality.

 Member districts identified in previous years must continue to comply with their federal requirements for being identified with significant disproportionality.

 The following documents are the business rules and procedures for calculating whether significant disproportionality has occurred for each category.

 - Identification [PDF]

 Comprehensive Coordinated Early Intervening Services (CCEIS)

-Entities identified with a significant disproportionality must use 15 percent of their IDEA Part B funds to create a CCEIS program.
+Entities identified with significant disproportionality must use 15 percent of their IDEA Part B funds to create a CCEIS program.
 The required program design components for CCEIS are:

 - Target population

 - Scientifically-based program details (e.g., personnel, salary, non-technology supplies, technology supplies)